 When it comes right down to it, the pickup truck is built to really do one thing—haul cargo.
 Yes, some people use them to tow things like travel trailers and fifth wheels, but hauling cargo is what pickup trucks were built primarily to do.
 The ability to haul cargo is measured by a truck’s payload rating, which tells you how much weight you can safely haul without damaging your pickup truck or making you unsafe.
 The problem is that the payload ratings for most pickup trucks are limited.
 You can never have enough.
 One question we often get asked and see all the time on the forums is if there’s anyway to increase it?
-That’s a great question and one we’ll examine in this article that we simply call, “How to Raise Your Truck’s Payload.”
-While we’re on the subject, we’ll also take some time debunk a big myth.
+That’s a great question and one we’ll examine in this article.
+While we are on the subject of raising your truck’s payload,” we’ll also take some time debunk the big myth about the subject.

 First, it will help to understand how a truck’s payload is determined.
 Truck manufacturers typically employ a simple formula by taking a truck’s Gross Vehicle Weight Rating (GVWR) and subtracting the truck’s curb weight from that figure.
 For example, the GVWR of our 2013 Ram 3500 4×4 with a diesel engine is 11,700 pounds.
 Subtracting the curb weight of the truck, which is 7,891 pounds, from this figure will net a figure of 3,809 pounds.
 This is the truck’s official payload rating.
 The payload rating for your truck can be found on a placard located on the driver’s side door pillar and on a payload certification form found in your truck’s glove box.
 The payload includes not only the amount of weight that can be put in the bed of your truck, but also includes the weight of the passengers and gear you may be carrying in the cab.
 It all counts.